alexsmith716/bootstrap-redux-react-loadable-webpack-dllplugin/README.md

 The DllPlugin and DllReferencePlugin provide means to split bundles in a way that can drastically improve build time performance.

+Use the DllPlugin to move code that is changed less often into a separate compilation.
+This will improve the application's compilation speed.

 #### DllPlugin (./webpack/vendor.config.js):